Danlock/gogosseract/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/danlock/gogosseract.svg)](https://pkg.go.dev/github.com/danlock/gogosseract)

-A reimplementation of https://github.com/otiai10/gosseract without CGo, running Tesseract compiled to WASM with Emscripten via Wazero
+A reimplementation of https://github.com/otiai10/gosseract without CGo, running Tesseract compiled to WASM with Emscripten via Wazero.

+Tesseract is an Optical Character Recognition library written in C++.

 The WASM is generated from my [personal](https://github.com/Danlock/tesseract-wasm) fork of robertknight's well written tesseract-wasm project.

-Note that Tesseract is only compiled with support for the Tesseract LSTM neural network OCR engine, and not for "classic" Tesseract.
+Note that Tesseract is only compiled with support for the LSTM neural network OCR engine, and not for "classic" Tesseract.

 # Training Data